Perspectives in Marine Science

 Be able to search for, obtain and critically analyse primary research literature following introduction by a single Seminar.

 Be able to synthesise, analyse and communicate complex research activities, concepts and ideas in essay format

 |ESSAY||Popular science summary||30|

 Teaching and Learning Strategy

-Students attend at least eight Research Seminars at School of Ocean Sciences (four from the Physical Oceanography and Climate Seminar Series and four from the Marine Biology Series) delivered by PhD students, Post docs, staff or visitors.
+Students attend at the (online) Research Seminars at School of Ocean Sciences delivered by PhD students, Post docs, staff or visitors.

 Researching, synthesising, completing assessments.

 - Literacy - Proficiency in reading and writing through a variety of media